Economy of Australia: Overview

 Rich in natural resources, Australia is a major exporter of agricultural products, particularly wheat and wool, minerals such as iron ore and gold, and energy in the forms of liquified natural gas and coal.
 Although agriculture and natural resources constitute only 3% and 5% of GDP, respectively, they contribute substantially to Australia's export composition.
-Australia's largest export markets are Japan, China, South Korea, India and the US.
+Australia's largest export markets are Japan, China, South Korea, India and the United States.

 At the turn of the current century, Australia experienced a significant mining boom.
 The mining sector's contribution to overall GDP grew from around 4.5% in 1993–94, to almost 8% in 2006–07.
 The services sector also grew considerably, with property and business services in particular growing from 10% to 14.5% of GDP over the same period, making it the largest single component of GDP (in sectoral terms).
 This growth has largely been at the expense of the manufacturing sector, which in 2006–07 accounted for around 12% of GDP.
 A decade earlier, it was the largest sector in the economy, accounting for just over 15% of GDP.

 In 2018 Australia became the country with the largest median wealth per adult, but slipped back to second highest after Switzerland in 2019.
 Australia's total wealth was estimated to be AUD$10.9 trillion as of September 2019.